raspberrypilearning/comic-character/en/step_8.md

 ## Create a hero image slider

-In this step you will create an interactive hero image slider for your web page.
+In this step you will create an interactive hero image slider for your webpage.

 The user can use buttons to move to the next or previous hero image.